Cretaceous walk Mount Saint Peter (St. Pietersberg hill)

 Tip!

-TIP: Visiting the fortress?
+Want to visit the fortress?
 You can do so at Maastricht Uderground.
-You will also find a free-to-visit exhibition about this fort and its caves in one of the caponnieres.
+In one of the caponnieres you will also find a free-to-visit exhibition about this fort and the caves.